 Victorian Seniors Festival

-Melbourne’s older, wiser citizens celebrate and are celebrated during the Victorian Seniors Festival.
-Most events are free, so the only challenge is choosing what to go to like chair yoga or the Big Band Dance.
+Melbourne’s older, wiser citizens celebrate and are celebrated during the Victorian Seniors Festival throughout October.
+Many events are free, so the only challenge is choosing what to go to like chair yoga or the Big Band Dance.
 The main event is Celebration Day, which is packed with live performances, stalls and activities.
 Drop into the Festival Hub for free entertainment, tea and coffee, and don’t miss the Vivienne Westwood Fashion and Film Afternoon Delight.
 Bonus – Victorian Seniors Card holders get free public transport from 6-13 October.

 Ride2Work Day Community Breakfast

-From two-wheel-commute newbies to devotees of the lycra lifestyle, cyclists will celebrate pedal power at the Ride2Work Day Community Breakfast.
-Cycle over to Docklands for a free feed, information and motivation.
-If you’ve read this far you must like free stuff, so no-cost commuting should be all the motivation required!
-Wednesday 17 October.
+From two-wheel-commute newbies to devotees of the lycra lifestyle, cyclists celebrate pedal power at the Ride2Work Day Community Breakfast.
+Cycle over to Docklands, Southbank or Carlton for a free feed, information and motivation.
+If you’ve read this far you must like free stuff, so no-cost commuting should be all the motivation required.
+16 October.

 Velvet, Iron, Ashes exhibition at State Library of Victoria